 - We conduct cutting-edge science and research to back our push for bold, fact-based solutions

 - We remain a 100% independent, nonpartisan organization and accept no financial support from corporations or governments

 In 1971, a handful of determined activists set sail from Vancouver, Canada in an old fishing vessel called the Phyllis Cormack.
 Their mission: to protest nuclear testing by the US military at Amchitka, a tiny volcanic island off western Alaska.
 Despite being intercepted by the US Coast Guard, their bravery brought worldwide attention to the dangers of nuclear testing.
 These activists and those who supported them started the movement that became the global network that Greenpeace is today.

 For the better part of a century, Greenpeace has indeed changed the world.
 We are willing to go to the ends of the earth to safeguard our planet for generations to come.
 Our committed activists and supporters have come together to ban commercial whaling, stop nuclear testing, protect the Arctic, pass the Global Oceans Treaty — the strongest climate treaty in history — and so much more.

-Our Commitment to Diversity and Inclusion
+Our Commitment to Environmental Justice, Equity, Diversity, and Inclusion

-We welcome, value and rely on a diversity of people, cultural experiences and perspectives.
+We welcome, value, and rely on a diversity of people, cultural experiences, and perspectives.
 We learn from one another.
-Through our campaigning, we create solutions that promote environmental sustainability rooted in social justice.
+Through our campaigning, we create solutions that promote environmental sustainability rooted in justice.